How Missing One Deadline Could Cost You $40,000 in Merit Aid

 When you miss one deadline, it often triggers a cascade:

-- Less aid → Need more loans
+- Less aid means more loans

-- Financial stress → Rush through other decisions
+- Financial stress leads to rushed decisions

-- Rushed decisions → Miss other opportunities
+- Rushed decisions mean missed opportunities

-- Fewer options → Potentially wrong fit
+- Fewer options can mean the wrong fit

 How to Never Miss a Critical Deadline